Xomega-Net/Xomega.Docs/docs/generators/model/crud.md

 ### Customizing the output

-After you have added your operations, data objects, or other enhancements with this generator, you can update the model to taylor your operations for your application.
-The generator creates operations based on all fields of the object, so it will be just a matter of removing parameters for the fields that you don't need in the operations, and adding parameters that are not based directly on the object's fields.
+After you have added your operations, data objects, or other enhancements with this generator, you can update the model to tailor your operations for your application.
+The generator creates operations based on all fields of the object, so it will be just a matter of removing parameters for the fields that you don't need in the operations and adding parameters that are not based directly on the object's fields.

 If you re-run the generator after updating the model, your manual changes should be largely preserved.